 I believe that’s because he just hasn’t taken time to think about these changes because he’s mostly preoccupied with other pressing life issues.
 So it seemed a little harder for him to imagine our daughters leaving home any time soon.
 In other words, he adapts to the shifting dynamics with our girls at a slower pace.

 Still, other fathers look forward to this new season.
-They see it as a time to reconnect and renew their relationship with their spouses when parenting responsibilities ease now.
+They see it as a time to reconnect and renew their relationship with their spouses when parenting responsibilities ease.
 This, too, is a valuable time of regrowth and renewal for a couple.
 Remember, you started your life together before children were a part of the picture.

 How Has Parenthood Shaped Your Personal Growth?